Vandivier/research-dissertation-case-for-alt-ed/README.md

 Section 1 is the overview.
 Section 2 contains technical references for transforming markdown to a scientific paper.
 Section 3 is a reading list.
 Section 4 is own references to other repository locations for data analysis and so on.
 Section 5 contains miscellaneous notes.

+# 2. TODO

+1. Collapse extraneous sections
+2. Rewrite overview to correctly identify sections

+# 3. Justification of Work by Semester

+1. Spring 2018
+  1. Gathered original data.
+Mostly identified on GitHub in ../udacity-exploratory-analysis/do-files-and-pager-artifacts
+2. Fall 2018
+  1. Generate reading list of key books, articles, and people
+  2. Write a synthesis - review/summarize each source and extract related info
+  3. Repeat attitudinal survey to create minimal panel
+3. Spring 2019
+  1. Repeat attitudinal survey to create 3-5 period panel
+  2. If it's not done earlier, write 1 or 2 articles for publication this semester

 # 2. Paper Technical Build Process

 1. How to change dissertation.md into a scientific pdf: https://gist.github.com/maxogden/97190db73ac19fc6c1d9beee1a6e4fc8